Jmwofford/babyDiv_WDI-curriculum/homework/javaScript/function-drills/README.md

 ## Setup

-Make sure that you are on the `master` branch of your `wdi-remote-matey` repo.
+Make sure that you are on the `master` branch of your `wdi-curriculum` repo.
 Then run `git pull upstream master` to pull the latest materials from the instructors' repository.
 You shouldn't hit a merge conflict here, but if you do, flag down an instructor right away.